LGBTQ rights in Indiana: Adoption and parenting

 Indiana statutes permit single LGBT persons to adopt.
 The state Court of Appeals ruled in 2006 that unmarried couples, including same-sex couples, may adopt as well.
 Local courts also support the right of a same-sex partner to adopt his or her same-sex partner's biological or adopted child.

 In 2005, the Indiana Court of Appeals unanimously ruled that lesbian partners who agree to conceive a child through artificial insemination are both the legal parents of any children born to them.
 Indiana law allows any woman to undergo artificial insemination.
 The spouse of a pregnant women is generally presumed to be the parent of her child.

 On June 30, 2016, a federal judge ruled in Henderson v.
 Box that Indiana must allow same-sex couples to list both their names on their children's birth certificates.
 The ruling came as a result of a federal lawsuit filed by eight same-sex couples who were unable to list the non-gestational parent's name on the child's birth certificate.
 When an opposite-sex couple had a child, the state granted a "presumption of parenthood" to the father and listed him on the birth certificate.
 However, when a same-sex couple had a child, the state denied that presumption and forced the second partner to undergo an adoption, a "long, arduous and expensive" process.
 In January 2017, Attorney General Curtis Hill appealed the ruling to the U.S. Court of Appeals for the Seventh Circuit, which unanimously upheld it on January 17, 2020.
-In December 2020, the SCOTUS declined the case (and that means automatically upheld the previous 7th Circuit rulings).
+In December 2020, the SCOTUS declined the case, automatically upholding the previous 7th Circuit rulings.

 Surrogacy contracts are "void and unenforceable" in Indiana.
 While surrogacy is not specifically illegal in the state and can be practiced, courts will generally refuse to recognize such contracts, so intended parents, including same-sex couples, must complete an adoption application.